codio-templates/processing-demo/.guides/content/More-Class-Methods-056b.md

 //add class definitions above this line
 ```

 Create a `Meal` object and test your code to make sure it is working as expected.
-Remember to indent `add_drink` so that it is a part of the `Meal` class.

 ```java
     //add code below this line